polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 # Microchip PolarFire SoC Yocto BSP

-Support for Microchip Polarfire-SoC are available in Yocto/OE provided by either the OpenEmbedded Core or for additional and more complete support the meta-polarfire-soc-yocto-bsp layer.
-This Yocto BSP layer builds a complete compressed Image for booting the development board.

-The 'Polarfire SoC Yocto BSP' is build on top of the RISCV Architectural layer (meta-riscv) to provide additional hardware specific features.
+Microchip Polarfire-SoC Yocto 'Board Support Package' (BSP) is based on OpenEmbedded (OE).
+The 'Polarfire SoC Yocto BSP' layer is build on top of the RISC-V Architectural layer (meta-riscv) to provide hardware specific features and additional disk images.
 Using Yocto 'Openembedded' you will build the following:
 - RISC-V Toolchain
 - Predefined Disk Images